Shtatol

-Shtatol also called Erzyan shtatol (Štatol, ěrzäń štatol) is a wax candle supported by an ornamented wooden vessel used in traditional Erzya rituals (erzja Ineškipazněń Kemema).
+A shtatol, also called an Erzyan shtatol (štatol, ěrzäń štatol), is a wax candle supported by an ornamented wooden vessel, used in traditional Erzya rituals (erzja Ineškipazněń Kemema).

 Etymology

-The term "shtatol" (from šta ('wax') and tol ('fire').
-The oldest known use of this term in a non-Erzya source is in the Russian-language Explanatory Dictionary of the Living Great Russian Language published by Russian lexicographer Vladimir Dal in 1863.
+The oldest known use of the term shtatol (from šta, 'wax', and tol, 'fire') in a non-Erzya source is in the Russian-language Explanatory Dictionary of the Living Great Russian Language published by Russian lexicographer Vladimir Dal in 1863.

 Use and symbolism

 Shtatols symbolize life, ancestor reverence, and the passage of time.
 The wooden vessel in which the candle is placed is called a jandava (jandava).
 Jandavas are carved from solid linden trunks and are vaguely duck-shaped.
 Shtatols and jandavas are commonly used during Ras'ken' Ozks, Verya Ozks and other Erzya rituals.